isabella232/docs-13/docs/integrations/Algolia.md

 ## Creating Indices

-After you entered your credentieals you will be redirected to the Algolia configuration.
-From here you can create indices.
+After you entered your credentials you will be redirected to the Algolia configuration.
+From here you can now create indices for Algolia.

 !!!
 Hint ""
     The Index will only get created if you have data in your content model.
 If you create an index for a content model without content, the index will not be created until you add content to it.